 On Monday, November 6, 2017 news surfaced about a miscarriage of justice against Philadelphia rapper Robert Williams - better known as Meek Mill.
 The 30 year old was sentenced to 2 - 4 years and immediately taken into custody, over a non-existent parole violation for an offense that happened when he was 18.

-What has been made clear is that wealth and/or social status cannot protect people of color from historically racist institutions that grant individuals so much power over our lives.
+Let us be clear - this is not just about one man and one bad judge.
+Meek’s fame and his success didn’t stop him from being victimized by the same system that criminalizes and over-incarcerates people of color.
+The case makes it clear that even wealth and/or social status cannot protect people of color from historically racist institutions that grant individuals so much power over our lives.
 This is not new, and it sends a signal to Meek's young black and brown fans that incarceration is all they deserve.

 But maybe, by using Meek's platform to highlight these patterns of injustice, we can help change the system.
 Men and women on probation are re-incarcerated at alarming rates for "technical violations" as trivial as popping a wheelie or missing a check-in, and probation or parole is too often a decades-long shadow that follows people regardless of their contributions to the society after their release.
 Listen to the stories of others from the Philadelphia community and join the conversation on social media using #ProbationIsATrap.